samwise-nl/wordle/README.md

-# wordle
+# Sam's Wordle

-Wordle clone written in Vanilla JS (no snooping on the original app code)
+Wordle clone written in Vanilla JS (no snooping on the original app code) just to play around.